The Untold Truth Of Will Ferrell

 He relentlessly pranked Lorne Michaels

-Ferrell has talked a little bit about his slight obsession with playing pranks on coworkers and bosses alike, and when he went on Late Night with Seth Meyers, they chatted about how Lorne Michaels was a favorite target, even though he didn't have much of a sense of humor for that kind of shenanigans.
+Will Ferrell has talked a little bit about his slight obsession with playing pranks on coworkers and bosses alike, and when he went on "Late Night with Seth Meyers," they chatted about how Lorne Michaels was a favorite target, even though he didn't have much of a sense of humor for that kind of shenanigans.
 Michaels often wouldn't even react, like the time Ferrell ran into his office, slammed a random Emmy on his desk, and shouted, "Now is our time!"

 Advertisement

 It went on until his very last show, too.
-Meyers recounted a time when he took an old-school typewriter into his last pitch meeting and clacked away on the keys as everyone else pitched.
+Meyers recounted a time when Ferrell took an old-school typewriter into his last pitch meeting and clacked away on the keys as everyone else pitched.
 Ferrell went last, and when it was his turn, he read all the notes he'd taken on everyone else's sketches and walked out.

 He's also told Conan O'Brien his pranking days went back to college, starting when he would crash his friend's literature class dressed as a janitor.
-The professor grabbed him in the hallway about a week later, and asked Ferrell to keep randomly doing it.
+The professor grabbed him in the hallway about a week later and asked Ferrell to keep randomly doing it.
 He considers that professor one of the most important figures in guiding him not just in his career, but in "allowing me to be me."

-He hated pitching ideas
+Will Ferrell hated pitching ideas at SNL

-It's hard to imagine someone as outgoing as Ferrell failing at expressing himself, but according to what he told Rolling Stone, that's exactly what he did at every SNL pitch session.
+It's hard to imagine someone as outgoing as Will Ferrell failing at expressing himself, but according to what he told Rolling Stone, that's exactly what he did at every "SNL" pitch session.
 Every Monday, the cast would get together with Michaels to pitch ideas for that Saturday's show, but Ferrell said he consistently failed at getting any of his ideas across.

 Advertisement